-"A rainbow-colored scream into the abyss, Nagahisa's story of a quartet of orphaned tweens who start a chiptune rock band is as rigorous in its exuberant...
-The film sends you out bopping along to the Little Zombies' adorable four-on-the-floor dance-rock theme song, but also feeling as if you've been on a tough, honest-togoodness journey of personal growth."
-Emily Yoshida, Vulture
+"A rainbow-colored scream into the abyss, Nagahisa's story of a quartet of orphaned tweens who start a chiptune rock band is as rigorous in its exploration of grief as it is stylistically exuberant...
+The film sends you out bopping along to the Little Zombies' adorable four-on-the-floor dance-rock theme song, but also feeling as if you've been on a tough, honest-togoodness journey of personal growth." - Emily Yoshida, Vulture